jauerb/OEELM/README.md

 and accommodate suggestions.
 If you want to be notified of future releases of the software or have questions, comments, bug reports or suggestions, send an email to joshua.auerbach@epfl.ch

-This code was used for the basis of the experiments reported in

-Auerbach, Joshua E., Chrisantha Fernando, and Dario Floreano.
-Online Extreme Evolutionary Learning Machines.
-14th International Conference on the Synthesis and Simulation of Living Systems (ALife XIV).
-New York, NY, July, 2014.
-To Appear.

 To run an experiment, do